 This was the period in which the style of the French chanson of Binchois and Dufay was changing most quickly.
 The new influences included Italian song genres (especially the short-lived frottola), and primarily the "rustic" song which was developed at this time.
 Many composers were also writing songs which combined these forms.
 As opposed to sacred music, Josquin was not the leader in these developments, but his output does include fine examples of all the styles of the time (including the older "courtly" chanson).

-Two very different recordings devoted to Josquin's secular music:
+Three very different recordings devoted to Josquin's secular music:

 Other Josquin programs which include several songs:

 Another fine recording, featuring songs of this era by the acknowledged leader in the "composite" style, Alexander Agricola (c.1446-1506):